-The first modification is quite simple we CORCOMP made provisions for a LED on the SRIPLE-TECH card but never utilized it.
-On the very early versions O† the card a LED was installed but was disabled.
+The first modification is quite simple as CORCOMP made provisions for a LED on the TRIPLE-TECH card but never utilized i + On the verv early versions the card a LED nf Was installed but was disabled.
 This was because the LED was apparently mounted in the wrong location on the card and would not line up with the PLEXIGLASS WINDOW of the TI EXPANSION box.
-The LED was therefore disabled by burning it out.
-To restore its operation install a new LED in place of the old one and bend its leads so that the LED lines up with the PLEXIGLASS WINDOW.
+The LED was therefore disabled by burning out.
+To restore its operation it install a new LED in place of the old one and bend its leads so that the LED lines up with the PLEXIGLASS WINDOW.
 On later versions of the card NO LED has been installed but the provisions for one are still there.